seankwon/seankwon/README.md

 - 👋 Hi, I’m @seankwon - a fullstack developer
 - 💻 Currently a Software Engineer at Veeva Systems
-- 👀 I’m interested in programming for social good, mainly in the medical tech.
+- 👀 I’m interested in programming for social good, mainly in medical tech.
 I do the ole javascript / react / redux combo.
 My backend chops include Ruby on Rails and node
 - 🌱 I’m currently learning Java Spring and Rust
 - 💞️ I’m looking to collaborate on everything!
 - 📫 How to reach me: https://www.linkedin.com/in/sean-kwon-69339067/